-- Defended city police department and officer in wrongful death claim – summary judgment denied at trial level, reversed on appeal and summary judgment for department and officer ordered on remand.
+- Defended a city police department and officer in wrongful death claim – summary judgment denied at trial level, reversed on appeal and summary judgment for department and officer ordered on remand.
 Greene v.
-City of Greenville, ____ N.C.
-App. ____, 736 S.E.2d 833, disc. rev. denied,747 S.E.2d 249 (2013)
+City of Greenville, N.C.
+App.
+736 S.E.2d 833, disc rev. denied, 747 S.E.2d 249 (2013)

 - Defended emergency medical services workers against claims arising out of individual being transported to and placed in morgue after injury; later discovered to be alive – summary judgment for emergency medical workers granted and affirmed on appeal.
 Green v.
 Kearney, 217 N.C.
 65, 719 S.E.2d 137 (2011)

 - Defended county commissioners against claim by hospital administrator based on contract entered into by hospital trustees.
-Summary judgment granted for commissioners based on revocation of contract by commissioners.
+Summary judgement granted for commissioners based on revocation of contract by commissioners.
 Affirmed by N.C.
 Court of Appeals and N.C.
-Supreme Court.
-Rowe v.
+Supreme Court, Rowe v.
 Franklin County, 318 N.C.
 344, 349 S.E.2d 65 (1986)

 - Served as special counsel for city Board of Adjustment on appeal by large mining and quarrying interest involving challenge to zoning amendment.

 Gary began his career as a law clerk for Associate Justice J. William Copeland, of the North Carolina Supreme Court.
 Since that time, he has participated in over 125 appeals.
 He has argued before the U.S. Court of Appeals for the Fourth Circuit, the North Carolina Supreme Court, and the North Carolina Court of Appeals.
 He has also represented clients before the United States Supreme Court.